Dream Journaling for Angel Messages

 What dream-journal advice often misses

 Weak dream pages usually make one of two mistakes: they reduce everything to brain activity, or they inflate every vivid image into supernatural certainty.
-KTA avoids both by keeping source, symbol, and reader context together.
+For dream journaling for angel messages, the first caution is simple: They make journaling sound like message extraction.

-• Missed layer.
+• Caution.
 They encourage obsessive sign tracking.

 "The most trustworthy dream interpretation leaves the reader more observant and less panicked."